 Gentlemen, two things: The Meadow Report does not have to be something you fix; and, she doesn’t care whether you remember it or not.
 She needs to share it with you.
 You must be present for it and listen, but she expects no action from you as a result (usually).
 In fact most of the time she has already figured out the solution and it has been taken care of.

 Understanding these differences and appreciating them for what they are can be such a huge help in a romantic relationship.
 Imagine knowing why your partner does the things they do, and knowing why you do the things you do.
-It changes the game, and it is a game.
+With this knowledge we can build and experience the relationships we deserve.